MHTTC School Mental Health Initiative

 Educators and school personnel play a vital role in promoting mental health and well-being and identifying and responding to emerging mental illness in children and adolescents.
 However, they often have not received the education, training, and/or ongoing support needed to respond in the classroom.

-To address this need, the MHTTC Network, in partnership with the National Center for School Mental Health at the University of Maryland School of Medicine, will release a free online course and website focused on educator mental health literacy.
-The course, Classroom WISE (Well-Being Information and Strategies for Educators), is launching in Spring 2021 and is being informed by and co-developed with educators from across the nation.
-Catch a SNEAK PEEK here!
+To address this need, the MHTTC Network, in partnership with the National Center for School Mental Health at the University of Maryland School of Medicine, have developed a free 3-part training package focused on educator mental health literacy informed by and co-developed with educators from across the nation.
+Classroom WISE (Well-Being Information and Strategies for Educators), includes a free 5-hour self-paced online course, video library, resource collection and website.
+Access the training package by visiting www.classroomwise.org!

 1. Committee on School Health.
 (2004).
 School-based mental health services.
 Pediatrics, 113, 1839-1845.